 Provides access to current and historical United States census data, including all historic decennial censuses and American Community Surveys, as well as other demographic information, such as religious organizations.
 Census data is current to 2010 and historical back to 1790.
 In addition to being a data resource, the web interface lets users create maps and reports to better illustrate, analyze and understand demography and social change.

-.
-Selected historical tables and maps are also available from the Historical Census Browser at the University of Virginia.
 Current and historical census and mapping data is also available in an easy-to-use format via the commercial database Social Explorer

 A comprehensive collection of statistics on the social, political, and economic conditions of the United States, 1878 to present.